-We now consider the spatio-temporal evolution of the most relevant plasma parameters during a representative two-stage injection, using the parameters $N{\rm inj,D} = 2 \cdot 10^{24}$ §, $N{\rm s,D} = 1688$ , $N{\rm inj,Ne} = 10^{23}$ and $N{\rm s,Ne} = 100$ .
-The neon shards are injected at $t = 3.4 \,\mathrm{ms}$ , when the last deuterium shards have just left the plasma centre.
+We now consider the spatio-temporal evolution of the most relevant plasma parameters during a representative two-stage injection, using the parameters $N{\rm inj,D} = 2 \times 10^{24},^4 N{\rm s,D} =$ 1688, $N{\rm inj,Ne} = 10^{23}$ and $N{\rm s,Ne} = 100$.
+The neon shards are injected at t = 3.4 ms, when the last deuterium shards have just left the plasma centre.
 We model the diffusive radial electron heat transport due to magnetic perturbations.
-We switch on a perturbation amplitude of $\delta B/B = 7 \cdot 10^{-4}$ when the neon shards-that create significant pressure variation-enter the plasma, giving a characteristic time scale of the heat transport of about 1 ms.

-As the purpose of this study is to investigate trends of disruption mitigation performance measures using a two-stage injection, we consider a simplified case without radial transport of superthermal electrons, reducing the runtime by about an order of magnitude.
+We switch on a perturbation amplitude of $\delta B/B = 7 \times 10^{-4}$ when the neon shards-that create significant pressure variation-enter the plasma, giving a characteristic time scale of the heat transport of about 1 ms. As the purpose of this study is to investigate trends of disruption mitigation performance measures using a two-stage injection, we consider a simplified case without radial transport of superthermal electrons, reducing the runtime by about an order of magnitude.
 Such a conservative case can be regarded as an upper limit of the runaway seed generation during the thermal quench, primarily by the hot-tail mechanism.
 The consideration of such a case is further motivated by the lack of detailed knowledge about the transport of superthermals.
-The final runaway current has also previously been found to be a logarithmically weak function of the runaway seed during ITER-like conditions [8], and therefore the omission of radial transport of superthermal electrons is not expected to substantially alter the trends found in this study.
+The final runaway current has also previously been found to be a logarithmically weak function of the runaway seed during ITER-like conditions [14], and therefore the omission of radial transport of superthermal electrons is not expected to substantially alter the trends found in this study.

-The spatio-temporal evolution of the deuterium and neon densities, the electron thermal energy and the current density are shown in figure 3.
-The two solid green lines mark the trace of the fastest and slowest deuterium shards (for shards with $\alpha{\rm p} = 0$ ), and the dashed green lines mark the corresponding traces for the neon shards.
-In figure 3a-b, we see a clear increase in the deuterium density and neon density between the corresponding pair of green lines.
-Note the increase in the neon density saturates quite closely to the first dashed green line, especially in the inner part of the plasma.
-The neon deposited by the first shards radiatively cools the plasma, impeding the ablation of the later shards.
+The spatio-temporal evolution of the deuterium and neon densities (the sum of all charge states), the electron thermal energy and the current density are shown in figure 3.5 The two solid green lines mark the trace of the fastest and slowest deuterium shards (for shards with $\alpha_p=0$), and the dashed green lines mark the corresponding traces for the neon shards.